swiftlang/swift-evolution/proposals/nnnn-actors.md

 The expression `self.synchronous` is well-formed only if it is the direct argument to a function whose corresponding parameter is non-concurrent.
 Otherwise, it is ill-formed because the function might be called in a context that is not actor-isolated.

+## Source compatibility

+This proposal is mostly additive, and should not break source compatibility.
+The `actor` contextual keyword to introduce actors is a parser change that does not break existing code, and the other changes are carefully staged so they do not change existing code.
+Only new code that introduces actors or actor-isolation attributes will be affected.

+## Effect on ABI stability

+This is purely additive to the ABI.
+Actor isolation itself is a static notion that is not part of the ABI.

+## Effect on API resilience

+Nearly all changes in actor isolation are breaking changes, because the actor isolation rules require consistency between a declaration and its users:

+* A class cannot be turned into an actor or vice versa.
+* The actor isolation of a public declaration cannot be changed except between `@actorIndependent(unsafe)` and `@actorIndependent`.

+## Alternatives Considered

-### Reentrancy
+### Non-reentrancy

-The `@reentrant` attribute may be added to any actor-isolated function, actor, or extension of an actor.
-The attribute has two forms:
+We could introduce a `@reentrant` attribute may be added to any actor-isolated function, actor, or extension of an actor to describe how it is reentrant.
+The attribute would have several forms:

 * `@reentrant`: Indicates that each potential suspension point within the function bodies covered by the attribute is reentrant.
 * `@reentrant(never)`: Indicates that each potential suspension point within the function bodies covered by the attribute is non-reentrant.